liguori/gh-hackathon-dev/README.md

 		</td>
 		<td>
 		1. Generate a model named PurchaseOrder with Id, PurchaseDate, Customer and Products.<br>
-		2. Generate Razor Pages named PurchaseOrders for Create, Read, Update, and Delete by using scaffold tool for model PurchaseOrder <br>
+		2. Generate Razor Pages for Create, Read, Update, and Delete by using scaffold tool for model PurchaseOrder <br>
 		3. Add EF migration for PurchaseOrder <br>
 		4. Add search to PurchaseOrders page that allows to search by Id, PurchaseDate and Customer <br>
 		</td>